Black-Scholes in a CEV random environment: Introduction

 \section{Introduction}

 We propose a simple model with continuous paths for stock prices that allows for small-maturity explosion of the implied volatility smile.
 It is indeed a well-documented fact on Equity markets (see for instance~\cite[Chapter~5]{GatheralBook}) that standard (It\^o) stochastic models with continuous paths are not able to capture the observed steepness of the left wing of the smile when the maturity becomes small.
 To remedy this, several authors have suggested the addition of jumps, either in the form of an independent L\'evy process or within the more general framework of affine diffusions.
 Jumps (in the stock price dynamics) imply an explosive behaviour for the small-maturity smile and are better able to capture the observed steepness of the small-maturity implied volatility smile.
 In particular, Tankov~\cite{Tank} showed that, for exponential L\'evy models with L\'evy measure supported on the whole real line, the squared implied volatility smile explodes as $\sigma_{\tau}^2(k) \sim -k^2/(2\tau \log \tau) $, as the maturity~$\tau$ tends to zero, where $k$ represents the log-moneyness.

-Gatheral, Jaisson and Rosenbaum~\cite{GJR14} have recently been revisiting stochastic volatility models, where the instantaneous variance process is driven by a fractional Brownian motion.
-They suggest that the Hurst exponent should not be used as an indicator of the historical memory of the volatility, but rather as an additional parameter to be calibrated to the volatility surface.
-Their study reveals that $H\in (0,1/2)$ (in fact $H\approx 0.1$ in their calibration results), indicating short memory of the volatility, thereby contradicting decades of time series analyses.
-By considering a specific fractional uncorrelated volatility model, directly inspired by the fractional version of the Heston model~\cite{CCR12, Heston}, Guennoun, Jacquier and Roome~\cite{GJRIC14} provide a theoretical justification of this result.
-They show in particular that, when $H\in (0,1/2)$, the implied volatility explodes as $\sigma_{\tau}^2(k) \sim y_0 {\tau}^{H-1/2}/\Gamma(H+3/2)$ as $\tau$ tends to zero (where $y_0$ is the initial instantaneous variance).
+Such a small-maturity behaviour of the smile is not only captured by jump-based models, but rough volatility (non-Markovian) models, where the stochastic volatility component is driven by a fractional Brownian motion, are in fact also able to reflect this property of the data.
+In a series of papers several authors~\cite{AlosLeon, BFGHS, FordeZhang, Fukasawa, GJRIC14, Guli17, JPS17} have indeed proved that, when the Hurst index of the fractional Brownian motion lies within $(0,1/2)$, then the implied volatility explodes at a rate of ${\tau}^{H-1/2}$ as the maturity~$\tau$ tends to zero.